-The decision of whether or not you should send your child to an independent school is undoubtedly a big one for your family—and not one to be taken lightly.
-As a parent or guardian, you’ve done your research online, spoken with friends, sought..
+The decision of whether or not you should send your child to a private school (especially in the midst of a global pandemic) is undoubtedly a big one for your family—and not one to be taken lightly.
+As a parent or caregiver, you’ve done your..

 Now more than ever, kids are asking a lot of questions about the world and the future.
 Why did my camp plans change?
 Why do I have to wear a mask?
 When will the germs go away?
 And while these questions are valid, it may be difficult for parents..